 The RFP should require that the contractor provide a description of the approach by which the staff within the Manpower domain will analyze, design, and validate operator and maintainer tasks based on Manpower availability and affordability requirements.
 The RFP should require that the contractor identify all operational, maintenance and support tasks in normal and extended operations.
-Examples of tasks include:
+RFP developers should consider including some/all of the following requirements: